piyoki/archiconda3/README.md

 ## Setup

 Since Archiconda3 is tailored for ARM64 computer, ths setup process is different from the one with the normal Anaconda.
-To start off, please follow the setup instructions below
+To start off, please follow the setup instructions below:
- \